Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Methods

 where $C$ is total number of categories and $y$ is the real label of the sample. $p$ is the predicted value of the model output by the Softmax function.

 The purpose of iterative training is to find the optimal parameter settings for the hidden layers in order to minimize the loss using the gradient descent algorithm.
 This algorithm calculates the gradient of various parameters based on the loss.
 The negative gradient, combined with a variable known as the learning rate, is used to update the parameters.
 This process is known as backward propagation.
 During each training epoch, every batch of samples from the training dataset goes through forward and backward propagation sequentially.
 We choose Adam that proposed by \citet{adam_optimiser} as the optimizer to accelerate this gradient descent.
 Setting a non-fixed learning rate at each stage of the iterative optimization would facilitate finding the minimum loss quickly.
 At the early stage, a large learning rate was set to accelerate parameter optimization, and then we gradually reduce the learning rate to search for optimal parameters.
-For our single network models, \textit{plain}-CNN, ResNet, ResNet-CBAM, we set 0.001 as the initial learning rate.
+Many researches set learning rate as 0.001 for deep learning models \citep{DL_detect_GRB_intensity-map,dl_set_lr_3,dl_set_lr_2}.
+We conducted experimental tests to assess the impact of learning rates of 0.01, 0.001, and 0.0001, respectively.
+We set 0.001 as the initial learning rate for our models.
 If the training loss does not decrease after 20 consecutive epochs, we reduce the learning rate by a factor of 2 until it reaches 0.00005.
-The training process will be terminated when the validation accuracy does not increase for 40 consecutive epochs.
+The early stopping mechanism is widely adopted prevent the overfitting issue \citep{dl_early_stop0,dl_early_stop2,dl_early_stop1,dl_early_stop3}.
+The training process would be terminated when the validation accuracy does not increase for 40 consecutive epochs.
+The learning curve is utilized to describe the evolving performance of a model on training data over experience or time.
+It assists in analyzing the training effectiveness of model, diagnosing whether the model is experiencing in overfitting issues or underfitting issues, reducing the computational complexity of model training and hyperparameter tuning, and important for the selection of an appropriate model.
 The parameters settings corresponding to highest validate accuracy in the training epochs are saved and adopted as our final model.
 Our models are implemented using Keras\footnote{\url{https://keras.io}} with the TensorFlow\footnote{\url{https://www.tensorﬂow.org/}} backend.
 We train ResNet-CBAM with batch size of 32 per epoch, which takes around 130\,s on a computer with one GPU (NVIDIA GTX-1080Ti).